c3g/web-app-template/README.md

 ### GitHub Actions to publish your container

 You can use the following GitHub Action to publish your container to the registry.
 This template generates a container labelled "latest".
+This files goes under `.github/workflows/publish-container.yml` in your repository.

 ```yaml
 name: Publish Container